 According to Federal law and UW System policy, students with disabilities must be provided with reasonable testing accommodations when the disability documentation provided supports this request.
-Test accommodations may be appropriate when students with disabilities need special equipment, readers, writers, an alternative test format, additional test time, and/or a separate room in order to take course related tests and quizzes (both scheduled and unannounced), placement tests, and standardized tests.
+Test accommodations may be appropriate when students with disabilities need an adaptive computer, specialized equipment or software, readers, writers, an alternative test format, additional test time, and/or a separate distraction-reduced testing room in order to take course-related tests and quizzes (both scheduled and unannounced), placement tests, and standardized tests.